Plumbing Winterization Service: Complete Guide for Vacation & Seasonal Homes

 Winterizing Irrigation & Sprinkler Systems

-Method Best For Steps
+Method Best For Recommended PSI

 For the blowout method: turn off the irrigation controller and main water supply, connect an air compressor to the blowout port, and blow out one zone at a time.
 Also drain and insulate your backflow preventer, leaving the test cocks slightly open to allow for ice expansion.